 Eat your way through Pike Place, hit the hottest spots in West Seattle, and eat like a hipster in Capitol Hill.
 Put on your walking shoes and your stretchy pants, and dig into the Emerald City one dish at a time

-Dim Sum At Harbour City Restaurant
+5. Dim Sum At Harbour City Restaurant

 Dim Sum is a Chinese cuisine of small bite-sized portions of steam cooked deliciousness.
 The international district of Seattle is home to some amazing restaurants but Harbour City is a local favorite and a fun place to eat in Seattle.

 Once you get through the long wait you will be rewarded with authentic Thai classics presented in a hole-in-the-wall style restaurant.

 The restaurant is buzzing with activity as the meals are prepared in an open kitchen for everyone to see.
 Pots and pans flying, knives chopping, it really is quite a site.
 Thai Tom ranks top 3 of my all-time favorite restaurants.

-Seattle Fish Company
+8. Seattle Fish Company